SallySoul/step3/README.md

 my intent is for the language to match exactly.

 ## `step3_sbft.pdf`
-My home group is a free-thought group, we do not endorse any form of religion or atheism.
+My home group is [Stony Brook Freethinkers](https://sbfreethinkers.org).
+As a free-thought group we do not endorse any form of religion or atheism.
 Our primary purpose to stay sober and help other alcoholics to achieve sobriety.
-As such, I wanted to adapt the original document to match the language of my home group as well as my own experience.
+I adapted the classic document to reflect my own experience and make it more accessible to my group.
 There are some subtle changes, like replacing "God" with "Higher Power" and updating pronouns.
 The largest change is the removal of the original "Pray" section with a new "Practice Willingness" section.

 ## License

 These documents are available freely to those who need them.
+I request that attribution is made to this repository or the Emotional Sobriety and Food blog.
 Please abide by the traditions, these documents are not to be used for profit.

+## How do I edit these documents?

+The `*.tex` files are the source code for their respective pdf files.
+If you have never used LaTeX before, consider trying [Overleaf](https://www.overleaf.com), its a free site for editing LaTeX documents with a familiar interface.
+Simply paste a tex file from this repository into an overleaf project.
+Otherwise, I prefer `latexmk --pdf <title>.tex`.